What is Python GIL?

 pass

-# Start a new thread for the dead loop
+# Start a new dead loop thread

 t = threading.Thread(target=dead_loop)